Aerobic & Anaerobic Respiration (Edexcel IGCSE Biology): Revision Note

 Aerobic Respiration

-• It is defined as the chemical reaction in cells that uses oxygen to break down nutrient molecules to release energy
+• It is defined as the chemical process in cells that uses oxygen to break down nutrient molecules to release energy in the form of ATP

-• Aerobic respiration is the complete breakdown of glucose to release a relatively large amount of energy for use in cell processes and reactions
+• Aerobic respiration is the complete breakdown of glucose to release a relatively large amount of energy in the form of ATP for use in cellular processes and reactions.

-• Carbon dioxide and water are produced as waste products as well as releasing useful cellular energy
+• Carbon dioxide and water are also produced as waste products

 Word equation for aerobic respiration